DeepakChakravarthy/YoutubeDownloader-FYI/README.md

 **FEATUERES OF FYIT DOWNLOADER**

 	1. AutoWhatsApp :
 	    - Schedule the time to send the Message which will automatically Shutdown.

 	2. YouTube :
 	    - Fast Youtube Search:
-			- Fast Youtube Search Saves the Time of Searching A particular video from the list
+		- Fast Youtube Search Saves the Time of Searching A particular video from the list.
-			- Fast Youtube Search Works Based on the Perfect Match of Keyword
+		- Fast Youtube Search Works Based on the Perfect Match of Keyword.

 	    - Youtube Download Manager:
-			- Direct Youtube Video Download with URL
+		- Direct Youtube Video Download with URL.
-			- Completely Download Youtube Playlist
+		- Completely Download Youtube Playlist.
 		- Download Only Audio From Youtube Video.

 	3. Facebook :
-		- Direct Facebook Video Download with URL
+	    - Direct Facebook Video Download with URL.
-		- Right Click on Facebook Timeline video Right Click & Copy the URL or Go to " Embed " Copy URL Shown in Embed page
+	    - Right Click on Facebook Timeline video Right Click & Copy the URL or Go to " Embed " Copy URL Shown in Embed page.

 ---------------------------------------------------------